getify/You-Dont-Know-JS/es6 & beyond/ch7.md

 An object's keys can be accessed/inspected using these utilities:

-* `Reflect.ownKeys(..)`: returns the set of all owned keys (not "inherited"), as returned by both `Object.getOwnPropertyNames(..)` and `Object.getOwnPropertySymbols(..)`.
-See the next section for information about the order of keys.
+* `Reflect.ownKeys(..)`: returns the list of all owned keys (not "inherited"), as returned by both `Object.getOwnPropertyNames(..)` and `Object.getOwnPropertySymbols(..)`.
+See the "Property Enumeration Order" section for information about the order of keys.
 * `Reflect.enumerate(..)`: returns an iterator that produces the set of all non-symbol keys (owned and "inherited") that are *enumerable* (see the *this & Object Prototypes* title of this series).
 Essentially, this set of keys is the same as those processed by a `for..in` loop.
-See the next section for information about the order of enumerated keys.
+See the "Property Enumeration Order" section for information about the order of keys.
 * `Reflect.has(..)`: essentially the same as the `in` operator for checking if a property is on an object or its `[[Prototype]]` chain.
 For example, `Reflect.has(o,"foo")` essentially performs `"foo" in o`.

 Function calls and constructor invocations can be performed manually, separate of the normal syntax (e.g., `(..)` and `new`) using these utilities: